line charts for analytics

 Under the completed contract method (CCM), contract income isn’t reported until the project finishes.
 Neither are expenses.
 Of course, that doesn’t mean there aren’t expenses during construction or that contractors can’t bill in the meantime.
 It just means that any profit isn’t official until the end.
 Everything hits the income statement at one time.
 This sometimes means contractors are able to defer taxable revenue if the contract won’t be completed until the following tax year.

 CCM also has particular restrictions from the IRS.
-To be eligible, contractors can’t exceed a certain average annual revenue and their contracts must be able to be completed within a set timeframe.
+To be eligible, contractors can’t exceed a certain average annual revenue, and their contracts must be able to be completed within a set timeframe.

 The Percentage of Completion Method